cityjson/specs/docs/index.rst

 .. note::
    CityJSON is not an official standard, and it is not part of the OGC standards (unlike its parent standard CityGML).
-   It is developed by the `3D geoinformation group at TU Delft <https://3d.bk.tudelft.nl>`_.
+   It was started by the `3D geoinformation group at TU Delft <https://3d.bk.tudelft.nl>`_ (who is the main maintainer) and other developers are welcome to contribute.

 .. rubric:: Content